 He was honored as the FCCISL Best Entrepreneur of the Year 2005 awarding National Platinum Award and also received CIMA Pinnacle Award for Business Leader of the Year 2005/2006 and became the first ever Sri Lankan Entrepreneur who was awarded FCCISL Platinum Award for Best Entrepreneur and CIMA Pinnacle Award for Best Business Leader in a single year.
-He is an academic more than a business leader, where he is a regular visiting lecturer of many universities and professional institutes in Sri Lanka.
-He served as a faculty board member of Faculty of Management, University of Sri Jayawardenapura for last 12 years and advisory panel member of Entrepreneurship Development in National School of Business Management (NSBM).

-He served as a member of the Governing Council of University of Colombo, National Pay Commission of Sri Lanka, Education Reforms Commission and Mahapola Scholarship Trust Fund Board and holds directorial positions in many companies.
+He is an academic more than a business leader, where he is a regular lecturer of many universities and professional institutes in Sri Lanka.
+He served as a faculty board member of Faculty of Management, University of Sri Jayawardenapura for last 12 years.

-Currently, he is serving as a member of various statutory bodies including Presidential Task Force for Economic Revival and Poverty Alleviation, Salaries and Cadre Commission, Standing Committee on Accreditation and Quality Assurance (SCAQA) of the Ministry of Higher Education, National Science and Technology Commission (NASTEC), The Intellectual Property Advisory Commission (IPAC) and Monetary Policy Consultative Committee of Central Bank of Sri Lanka.
+He served as a member of the Governing council of University of Colombo, National Pay Commission of Sri Lanka, Education Reforms Commission and Mahapola Scholarship Trust Fund Board and functioned as a member of various statutory bodies including Presidential Task Force for Economic Revival and Poverty Alleviation, Salaries and Cadre Commission, Standing Committee on Accreditation and Quality Assurance (SCAQA) of the Ministry of Higher Education, National Science and Technology Commission (NASTEC), the Intellectual Property Advisory Commission (IPAC) and Monetary Policy Consultative Committee of Central Bank of Sri Lanka.